AsmaaMahmoudSaeed/Log_prediction_web_app/README.md

 # Well Log DT Prediction Web App

-A Streamlit-based web application that uses a pre-trained Random Forest model to predict **DT (sonic transit time)** from well log measurements (RHOB, GR, NPHI, PEF) in the Oil & Gas industry.
-This tool enables petroleum engineers and geoscientists to input well log data manually and obtain DT predictions through an intuitive web interface, supporting reservoir characterization and exploration.
+A Streamlit-based web application that uses a Random Forest model to predict **DT (sonic transit time)** from well log measurements (RHOB, GR, NPHI, PEF) in the Oil & Gas industry.
+This tool enables petroleum engineers and geoscientists to input well log data manually and obtain DT predictions through an intuitive web interface.

 The app is deployed online via **Streamlit Cloud** at:
 <https://logpredictionwebapp2-qs3gkpoatwjppsfqxfwcdl.streamlit.app/>.